eford/Astro585_2015_Fall_Public/labs/2/ex3.md

 a.
 What is the largest matrix that the above computer could fit into its available memory at one time?

 b.
 If we use LU factorization to solve a linear system, estimate how long would it take to solve the maximum size linear system that would fit into memory at once.
-You may assume the computation is maximally efficient, the computer reaches peak performance and the LU decomposition requires (2/3)*n^3 flops.
+You may assume the computation is maximally efficient, the computer reaches peak performance and the LU decomposition requires `(2/3)*n^3` flops, where `n` refers to the number of rows in the square array being factorized.

 c.
 For a modern laptop, does memory or compute time limit the size of system that can be practically solved with LU decomposition?
 What about a high-end workstaiton with 1TB of RAM?